Mackenzie District: Economy

-In 2012, the Mackenzie District had 850 businesses who employed 1900 full time equivalent staff and generated $190 million dollars in revenue.
+In 2012, the Mackenzie District had 850 businesses who employed 1900 full time equivalent staff and generated $190 million in revenue.
 The economy is based on hydroelectric generation, farming (including aquaculture) and tourism.

 Of the 267 farms in the Mackenzie District in 2012, 34% of these were sheep farms, 18% sheep and beef cattle, and 15% beef cattle.
 Minimal amounts of crop farming occurs in the Mackenzie District, with small amounts of barley (7,733 tonnes) and oats (2,265 tonnes) grown.

 A relatively sparsely settled area, the district does have a wide number of farms.
 However, in the late 2000s, numerous proposals for new farming operations have locals fearing that the agriculture will be transformed from often family-held farms to large agribusiness operations, causing increased local ecologic damage and siphoning off capital overseas.